Dunila/Film_for_the_evening/README.md

 6) Model on film simularity

  TODO: parsing by each year on sorting by votes
- TODO: Proxi
- TODO: Remove any mentioning of the web in he code
+ TODO: Change pathes of data